WJS Canada Job Posting: Casual Youth Workers - Edmonton, Alberta - Job ID J0320-0409

 • Suicide Intervention, Self Harm, Crisis Intervention and Medication Administration training

-• Indigenous awareness and cultural diversity training and awareness and understanding of Alberta Child, Youth and Family Enhancement Act.
+• Able to work and follow Spirit of Our Youth Homes Inc. policies and procedures and adhere to Alberta Child, Youth and Family Enhancement Act.

 In 2013, Spirit of our Youth became part of WJS Canada, the largest privately-owned national social services company in Canada.
-While operating autonomously, Spirit of our Youth has full access to the extensive WJS Canada resources.
-Together we serve many First Nation and Métis communities in British Columbia, Alberta and Ontario, emphasizing cultural diversity and respect.
+While operating autonomously, Spirit has full access to the extensive WJS Canada resources.

 Our Employees Enjoy